CamerAllan/spyify/README.md

 Anybody that wants to spy on their friends' listening habits.
 I think there is some fun analysis that could be done on the aggregated data.

+### How is it done

+This repo contains a script that, when given as a parameter to `mitmproxy`, will log all friend activity on a local Spotify desktop client.
+Friend activity is stored in CSV files, separated by day.

 ### What about privacy stuff

 The friend activity is already available to users through the desktop client UI.